 Facility Inspections

-In addition to being a great overall grade, this facility also received A+ health inspections in recent years.
-Its inspections were virtually flawless.
-Arguably the most significant factor we consider in computing our inspection grades is deficiencies.
-These deficiencies are found on a nursing home's inspection reports.
-Nursing homes with higher scores in this category typically avoided the most severe deficiencies involving health risks or even death.
+On top of receiving a strong overall score, this facility also earned an A+ inspection grade.
+This grade is based on its recent inspection reports.
+An A+ in this area is one of the highest complements we can pay to a facility.
+These inspection scores weigh several factors, including deficiencies and substantiated complaints.
+You can learn more about each of these issues by reviewing copies of nursing homes' inspection reports.
 This particular nursing home had just a single deficiency on its inspection report and it was not one deemed to pose a threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Short-term Care Quality